 Area Change Mapping Project

-Maria Amidu will work with a group of Year 8 students at Westminster Academy to research the physical changes in the local area over the past 200 years.
-The class will then explore how this change can be represented in map form.
-The final design will be manufactured for permanent display in the foyer of the new building.
+Artist Maria Amidu worked with a group of Year 8 students at Westminster Academy to research the physical changes in the local area over the past 200 years.
+The class then explored how this change can be represented in map form.
+Their research and design are inspiring our designers who will produce the final map for our new foyer space.

 Oral History Project

 A group of local women will work with an experienced textile artist to explore different techniques, traditional and contemporary.
-As part of the project they will produce new textiles for both the church and new building.
-A partnership with Westminster Adult Education Service.
+As part of the project they will produce new textiles for the church and new building.